BrendelGroup/bghandbook/doc/03-Howto-WriteDocumentation.md

 1013  git pull origin master
 ```

-Typically, one's history does not look that clean (and admittedly, the above was a bit edited to fit the current needs), but something like the above will be produced by the _history_ command, with the numbers in the first column numbering consecutive command and the second column showing the command as sent to the operating system.
+Typically, one's history does not look that clean (and admittedly, the above was a bit edited to fit the current needs), but something like the above will be produced by the _history_ command, with the numbers in the first column numbering consecutive command and the second column showing the commands as sent to the operating system.
 We can turn this rough draft into a nicer draft very quickly:

 ```